Lauffenburger-Lab/OmicTranslationBenchmark/learning/README.md

 18. CPA_PerformaceAnalysis_lands.py: Script containing code to run the performance analysis from Figure 2, for the CPA-based approach, using the landmark genes.
 19. CPA_PerfomanceAnalysis.py: Script containing code to run the performance analysis from Figure 2, for the CPA-based approach, but using the 10,086 genes.
 20. CPA_PerformancePretrainClass.py: Script containing code to pre-train the adverse classifier for the performance analysis from Figure 2, for the CPA-based approach, using the landmark genes.
+21. IntermediateTranslators.ipynb: Jupyter notebook to train CPA-based model but with intermediate ANNs to add the cell line effect.

 ## References
 [^1]: Umarov, Ramzan, Yu Li, and Erik Arner.
 "DeepCellState: An autoencoder-based framework for predicting cell type specific transcriptional states induced by drug treatment."
 PLoS Computational Biology 17.10 (2021): e1009465.